jdoey/event-organizer-discord-bot/README.md

-    the channel id of the channel they wish to send the embedded message
+    the channel id of the channel they wish to send the embedded message:

     -sets the channel in which the embedded messages will be sent by the bot